martucs/42_Cub3D/README.md

-# 42_Cub3D
+# Cub3D
-Recreation of the Wolfenstein game with raycasting!
+This project aims to be the most amazing Cub3d project has ever existed.